CERIT-SC/onedata-downloader/README.md

-Python script by which you can download Onedata space with all its content.
+Python script by which you can download shared Onedata space with all its content.
+Also a directory or file can be downloaded.

 Requirements:
 - Python 3